nixypanda/modilies/README.md

 4. Compete
 5. Turn off the tap

-This is an attempt to highlight these lies.
+This is an attempt to highlight the lying.

 # Resources
 - [The data source: ModiLies.in](https://www.modilies.in/)